TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 # The Exec base functions

-We found the Kickstart 1.3 (`exec` 34.2) vector table at address `0x1a7c`, and the first 4 entries read
+We found the Kickstart 1.3 (Exec 34.2) vector table at address `0x1a7c`, and the first 4 entries read

 ``` m68k
 00001a7c: 08a0